waltercostamb/features_pipeline/README.md

 ## Gene families

 Genes are first predicted with CheckM (which uses prodigal internally) from the input genomes.
 Afterwards, families are assigned with eggNOG emapper.
 Finally, an in-house script creates a table with gene families per file ID: 1 indicates the presence of that family in that file, while 0 indicates absence.
 Rules: genes_checkm and gene_families_emapper.

 ## kmers

 kmers are sub-sequences of a genome.
 Kmers have length k, which can be defined by the user.
 The default is 9.
 If you want a different k, change it in file config.json.
 Kmers are calculated with Gerbil.
 An in-house script creates a table with kmers per file ID.
-Rule: kmers.
+Rules: kmers_jellyfish and kmers_table.

+Output:

+- results/kmer_files/FILE_ID_kmer9.txt: FASTA files per input genomes with the kmer profile produced by Jellyfish
+- results/kmer9_profiles.tsv: a single tsv file combining all profiles for genomes indicated in ```config/files.txt```

 ## GC content